 - Pint of Science – Taking science to the local pub to give the public an insight into the latest research developments across the field

-- Royal Institute Masterclasses – Inspiring the next generation of scientists through workshops
+- Coding for Girls– Inspiring the next generation of female coders through interactive workshops

 - I’m a Scientist, Get Me Out of Here! – Participating in a reality-TV style competition, where school students are the judges

 Formed in early 2019, the Public Engagement Ambassadors (PEAs) are a group of CDT students and alumni with an enthusiasm for public engagement.
 The PEAs endeavor to further embed public engagement into the CDT’s research culture and practice.
 Their responsibilities include planning and delivering engagement projects, encouraging the involvement of fellow students, and providing advice and insights to the CDT’s public engagement officer.
 If you are a CDT student who would like to become a PEA or a member of the public interested in their work, please contact Bella Spencer.